|Birth: ||Sep. 28, 1867|

 project was honored during the month by

-many other distinguished visitors.", this prior to, when Carl presented a Silver Spike to Dr Kay Lyman WILBUR (1875IA-1949CA), Secretary of Interior to be driven, connecting Union Pacific tracks to the construction site railroad lines at Boulder City, Clark county, Nevada and when the Sliver Spike was driven in place by WILBUR, first step towards construction of the 1928 approved $165,000,000 Boulder Dam, now Hoover Dam.
-Union Pacific spent $400,000 to improve its Los Vegas railyard then constructed a 22.7 mile line south to Boulder City for transportation of building materials and equipment for this dam project which was completed 29 May 1935, two years ahead of schedule, where ninety-one workers lost their lives. (see picture)
+many other distinguished visitors.", this prior to, when Carl presented a Silver Spike to Dr Kay Lyman WILBUR (1875IA-1949CA), Secretary of Interior to be driven, connecting Union Pacific tracks to the construction site railroad lines at Boulder City, Clark county, Nevada this was driven in place by WILBUR, first step towards construction of the 1928 approved $165,000,000 Boulder Dam, now Hoover Dam.
+Union Pacific spent some $400,000 to improve its Los Vegas rail yard then constructed a 22.7 mile line south to Boulder City for transportation of the construction materials and equipment for this dam project, completed 29 May 1935, two years ahead of schedule, dedicated by president Franklin D Roosevelt, but, where ninety-one workers lost their lives.

-He provided the nation its first streamline, desiel-electric powered, passenger train February 1934, which traveled at 110 miles-per-hour, showing it first to President ROOSEVELT.
-Then ~ ~ he and his chairman, William Averell HARRIMAN, opened Sun Valley ski resort, in Utah during winter of 1936.
+He provided the nation its first streamline, diesel-electric powered, passenger train February 1934, which traveled at speeds above 110 miles-per-hour, showing it first to President ROOSEVELT.
+Then toured the nation ending at the Century of Progress, Chicago World's Fair.

-The Grays, Colonel Carl R and wife Harriette A Flora, were honored in Carthage, Jasper county, Missouri some thirty-eight years after leaving their third longest residency.
-They had lived there six years (son Carl boasted of moving 42 times his first 50 years), from July 1890 to March 1896 and again in 1898 for a spell, while he was with the "Frisco" railroad, returning only to visit family, friends or handle busniess from time to time.
-A fifty one person reception committee of prominent Carthage citizens on 7 June 1934 with chairman, Judge Howard GRAY (former president pro-tem of Missouri Senate, and not related) (1851IA-1939MO), held a "Homecoming" event at the Drake Hotel, with an overflowing crowd of over three hundred people from far and near, following February's successful introduction of the first United States streamline diesel powered passenger train.
-A tasty dinner of Fried Spring Chicken with appetizer, ice tea, Parker House Rolls, salad and strawberry dessert, was served, greetings made and words from the guest of honor, Colonel Gray, who mentioned their departed Carthage friends, matters of interest, including incidents during his fifty-one year railroad career, praising and crediting his wife Harriette for her support and help she provided through their nearly fifty years of martial bliss, raising of their three successful sons.
-The Carthage Evening Press printed the event on its front page along with pictures of both June 7, 1934, "Gray's Optimison Is Unshaken By Nation's Drought" with another article June 8th titled, "Railroads Again Pioneering" (found 01-17-13 by Nancy Brewer of Carthage).
-Harriette GRAY came from visiting her father, John A FLORA and friends in Oswego, Kansas, spending the night with her youngest deceased niece, Frances (Flora) BOGGESS' husband, Luke J BOGGESS' family, 1218 south Maple street, whose sons, who she remembered on Easter, Christmmas, birthdays and other occasions, were included in her 1956 will.
-Carl was aboard the railroad car where they had breakfast the morning of the get togeather, then toured the old neighborhoods where they had lived some forty years earlier.
+The Grays, Colonel Carl R and wife Harriette A Flora, were honored in Carthage, Jasper county, Missouri some thirty-five years after leaving their third longest residency.
+They had lived there from July 1890 to March 1896 and again in 1898 for a spell, while he was with the "Frisco" railroad, returning several times to visit family, friends or handle business from time to time.
+A fifty one person reception committee of prominent Carthage citizens on 7 June 1934 with chairman, Judge Howard GRAY (former president pro-tem of Missouri Senate, and not related) (1851IA-1939MO), held the "Homecoming" event at the Drake Hotel, with an overflowing crowd of over three hundred people from far and near, following February's successful introduction of the first United States streamline diesel powered passenger train.
+A tasty dinner of Fried Spring Chicken, with asparagus and appetizer, ice tea, Parker House Rolls, salad and strawberry dessert, was served, greetings made and words from the guest of honor, Colonel Gray, who mentioned their departed Carthage friends, matters of interest, including incidents during his fifty-one year railroad career, praising and crediting his wife Harriette for her support and help she provided through their nearly fifty years of total bliss, raising of their three successful sons.
+The Carthage Evening Press printed the event on its front page along with pictures of both June 7, 1934, "Gray's Optimism Is Unshaken By Nation's Drought" with another article June 8th titled, "Railroads Again Pioneering" (found 01-17-13 by Nancy Brewer of Carthage).
+Harriette GRAY came from visiting her father, John A FLORA and friends in Oswego, Kansas, spending the night with her youngest deceased niece, Frances (Flora) BOGGESS' husband, Luke J BOGGESS' family, 1218 south Maple street, whose sons, who she remembered on Easter, Christmas, birthdays and other occasions, were included in her 1956 will.
+Carl was aboard the railroad car where they had breakfast the morning of the get together, then toured the old neighborhoods where they had lived some forty years earlier.

 Under Carl's leadership, Union Pacific was the first railroad to employ nurse-stewardesses on passenger trains.
 In August 1935, Florette Welp became the first to hold this post.
 Every candidate was required to be a registered nurse between 21 and 24 years old.

-He and his chairman, William Averell HARRIMAN, opened Sun Valley ski resort, in Utah during winter of 1936.
+He and his chairman, William Averell HARRIMAN, successfully opened Sun Valley ski resort, in Utah during winter of 1936, inventing the ski lift chair in Omaha, Nebraska, which was first used at Sun Valley.

-Celebration at Omaha, Nebraska honored them for their fiftieth wedding anniversary with "A Golden Anniversary party", enjoyed by some fourteen hundred, nation-wide guests, including nearly two hundred of the railroad's most dignified operators and owners with the Golden Wedding Express, a special eight car train, pulling out of Chicago heading for Omaha with twenty-seven railroad executes and wives aboard to join with the other hundred and fifty railroad owners and executives. view Life Magazine, 21 December, 1936, pages 68 through 72, Cover - Lord Beaverbrook's granddaughter in fancy baby carriage with old gentleman friend.
+Celebration at Omaha, Nebraska honored them for their fiftieth wedding anniversary with "A Golden Anniversary party", 5 DEC 1936, enjoyed by some fourteen hundred, nation-wide dinner guests, including nearly two hundred of the railroad's most dignified operators and owners with the Golden Wedding Express, a special eight car train, pulling out of Chicago heading for Omaha with twenty-seven railroad executes and wives aboard to join with the other hundred and fifty railroad owners and executives. view Life Magazine, 21 December, 1936, pages 68 through 72, with cover page of, - Lord Beaverbrook's granddaughter in fancy baby carriage with old gentleman friend.

-United States Maritime Commission honored Carl by launching vessel Carl R Gray November 9, 1943 at California Shipbuilding Corporation shipyard, Wilmington, California.
+United States Maritime Commission honored Carl by launching vessel USS Carl R Gray.

-He helped organize the Association of American Railroads, to mention but a few other accomplishments, placed in service first long-distance Streamline diesel passenger train, encouraged rail-truck partnerships, transported materials and equipment for the construction of Boulder Dam, created resort Sun Valley, and was helping draft railway sections of the Transportation Act of 1940 at death, plus view;
+He helped in creating the nation's 1920 Transportation Act, organizing the Association of American Railroads, to mention but a few accomplishments, placed in service first long-distance Streamline diesel passenger train, encouraged rail-truck partnerships, transported materials and equipment for the construction of Boulder Dam, created resort Sun Valley, and was helping draft railway sections of the Transportation Act of 1940 at death, plus view;

 www.time.com/time/magazine/article/0,9171,760576,00.html (Son, Dr Howard K GRAY of Mayo Clinic,